surven02/recruit-me/README.md

 # recruit-me
 Allows developers and users to list potential coding project ideas to recruit other developers with a specific skill-set

-Please ensure you have PostgreSQL installed with the following steps:
+Please ensure you have PostgreSQL (or the program will default use DBSQLite) installed with the following steps:

 ```
 pip install psycopg2-binary